juhasev/sample-ninja-help/project-edit-misc-options.md

 - Project sampling errors
 - Project completed notification

-> If the user is logged in an instant notification is used instead of email!
+> If the user is logged in, an instant notification is used instead of email!
 Instant notifications can be accessed from the top right corner under the **BELL** icon.

 ### Enable webhooks
-Webhooks are used to relay invitation information to third-party servers and enable the implementation of custom invitation methods like WhatsApp or SMS.
+Webhooks are used to relay invitation information to third-party servers and to enable the implementation of custom invitation methods, such as WhatsApp or SMS.
 If you have configured a webhook in the subpanel settings, you may use this setting to control it at the project level.